- 1 1/2 teaspoons unflavored gelatin

 Pour 1 1/2 cups milk into a large saucepan.
 Add cocoa and chocolate to the milk.

 Heat the milk mixture over medium heat until steaming.
 Whisk egg yolks and condensed milk in a medium bowl.
 Gradually pour in the hot milk, whisking until blended.
 Return the mixture to the pan and cook over medium heat, stirring with a wooden spoon, until the back of the spoon is lightly coated, 3 to 5 minutes.
 Do not bring to a boil or the custard will curdle.

 Strain the custard through a fine-mesh sieve into a clean large bowl.
 Add the softened gelatin and whisk until melted.
 Whisk in the remaining 1 1/2 cups milk.
 Cover and refrigerate until chilled, at least 2 hours.

 Whisk the ice cream mixture and pour into the canister of an ice cream maker.
 Freeze according to manufacturer’s directions.
+During the last 5 minutes of freezing, add chopped cookies and walnuts to the ice cream maker.
 If necessary, place the ice cream in the freezer to firm up before serving.